brettz9/jp/README.md

 -   Avoids need for manually specifying conventional `[?&]callback=` in JSONP URLs though also allows manual specification of the name (e.g., for when the JSONP script does not accept a dynamic `callback` parameter) optionally resolved to a parent object and optionally renaming the parameter name itself from the conventional `"callback"` parameter name.
 -   Allows specifying a map of parameters to encode.
 -   Allows fine-tuned tweaking of the placement, attributes, and removal of the generated `script` tag and auto-generated callbacks.
+-   Provides facility for use in JSONP documents to retrieve the supplied callback name dynamically without server-side substitutions.
 -   Allows specification of `timeout` limits to cause a Promise rejection upon unsuccessful expirations as well as an `errorHandler` to override the default passing of a generic error object to Promise rejections.

 ## Full signature